minghu0830/NurViD-benchmark/README.md

 To handle varying video durations, we perform uniform interpolation to generate 100 fixed-length features for each video.
 Lastly, we combine the RGB and optical flow features into a 2048-dimensional embedding as the model input.

 ### 5.Our Source
 We also provide a method to directly access our data, but it requires you to sign the [data agreement form](https://form.jotform.com/232158342596158).
-Once you have completed the form, you will receive an email from our team with Google Drive and Baidu Netdisk download links (including original videos, preprocessed videos and features).
-Our dataset videos will be released soon, no later than the camera-ready deadline.
+Once you have completed the form, you will receive an email from our team with Google Drive and Baidu Netdisk download links.

 ## :teddy_bear: Acknowledgement